SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Experiments

 \section{Experiments}

-We perform experiments with synthetic and image datasets (1) to verify our perspective on GANs as presented in Sec.~\ref{sec:main_theorem} in terms of \textit{direction optimality}, \textit{separability}, and \textit{injectivity}, and (2) to show the effectiveness of ASGN against GAN.

-For fair comparisons, we essentially use the same architectures in ASGN and GAN.
-However, we modify the last linear layer of ASGN's discriminators (see Sec~\ref{sec:proposed_method}).
+We perform experiments with synthetic and image datasets to (1) verify our perspective on GANs as presented in Sec.~\ref{sec:main_theorem} in terms of \textit{direction optimality}, \textit{separability}, and \textit{injectivity}, and (2) show the effectiveness of SAN against GAN.
+For fair comparisons, we essentially use the same architectures in SAN and GAN.
+However, we modify the last linear layer of SAN's discriminators (see Sec.~\ref{sec:proposed_method}).